oatlog/oatlog/doc/report/main.typ

 $"Mul"(t_0, c, t_1) join "Add"(a, b, t_0)$

-== Semi-naive evaluation
+== Semi-naive evaluation <conceptual_overview_seminaive>

-#TODO[Alejandro: way to join -> technique to join]

-Semi naive evaluation is a way to join relations where results only include possibly new information.
-In the context of Datalog, it avoids recomputing the same facts.
+Semi-naive evaluation is an algorithm for joining relations, each consisting of both old and new tuples, guaranteeing that each joined tuple contains some new information.
+In the context of Datalog, it avoids a situation in which we in each iteration rediscover every fact previously discovered in an earlier iteration.
 Expressing it as (pseudo)-relational algebra makes it more clear.

-Lets say we want to join relations A, B and C, where $join$ is a join, $union$ is the union of relations and $Delta$ is the change to a relation.
+Let us say that we want to join relations A, B and C, where $join$ is a join, $union$ is the union of relations and $Delta$ is the change to a relation.
+Then

 $
-  "all information" = A join B join C
+  "all information" = A join B join C.
 $

 But we only care about the new join results, and this can be represented by subtracting the join that already occurred from the full join of the new database.

 $
-  "new information" subset &(A union Delta A) join &(B union Delta B) join &(C union Delta C) \
+  "new information" = &(A union Delta A) join &(B union Delta B) join &(C union Delta C) \
   -& A join B join C
 $

-The expression can be expanded and we get $A join B join C$ that can be canceled out.
+The expression can be expanded using the fact that joins distribute over union, $(X union Y) join Z = X join Z union Y join Z$, and we get $A join B join C$ that can be canceled out.

 #let hl(x) = text(fill: red, $#x$)

-//highlight(x)
 $
   "new information" =
   &hl(A join B join C) union \